felixp7/lunar-logo/README.md

 	$ ./lunar.py load benchmark1.lulz
 	6.588005489477243e-80
-	0.21355808000000004
+	0.23427993800000002

 Yes, it's slow.
 You're not going to write real time games in Lunar Logo.
-Still reasonably fast for something implemented in under 300 lines of Python.
+Still reasonably fast for something implemented in a few hundred lines of Python.
 Speaking of which.

 Project goals
 -------------